Guest Students Under 16 Credit Hour Limit

 The only admission requirement for a guest degree holder is a completed undergraduate guest application, as well as, official confirmation from the appropriate institution of the highest degree received.
 Students not in continuous attendance must resubmit an undergraduate guest application in order to have access to the registration system.
 Information regarding registration for succeeding terms may be found here.

 The post secondary enrollment options program provides qualified high school freshmen through seniors who attend public and chartered non-public Ohio high schools the opportunity to enrich their educational experience by enrolling in college-level coursework.
 The application and credential deadline for fall semester is April 15 and for the spring semester Nov.
 15. For additional information contact the Office of Admissions.

-Non-U.S. citizens can apply as guest students only through the Center for International Programs.
+Non-U.S. citizens can apply as guest students only through the International Programs and Partnerships.
 Students currently enrolled in high school who wish to take courses at BGSU should contact the Office of Admissions.

 BGSU students enrolled as guests (transient students) at another institution

 Before enrolling at another institution, students are encouraged to verify with the Office of Registration and Records the equivalency of courses from another institution to BGSU courses and to consult with their college advisors concerning the applicability of the courses to their degree program.
 Grades earned at the other institutions do not become part of the student's record at BGSU but are included in the determination of all honors, and eligibility for some programs.